Rangewell

 What qualifications do you need to open a nursery?

-You don’t need to have any childcare or nursery qualifications to open a nursery, as long as your staff meet the criteria set down by the government and maintained by local authorities.
+Technically, you don’t need to have any childcare or nursery qualifications to open a nursery, as long as you appoint a manager who meets the criteria set down by the government and maintained by local authorities.

-However, if you plan on managing the nursery yourself and being involved in its everyday running, you will need childcare qualifications and experience.
+However, if you plan on managing the nursery yourself and being involved in its everyday running, you will need a significant level of childcare qualifications and experience.
 The manager of a nursery must have at least two years experience as a qualified nursery nurse, 1-2 years experience in a supervisory role, and a relevant nursery qualification.

 Everyone who works for you must be ‘suitable’ to look after children.
 That means they’ll have had the appropriate police checks.
 At least half of your staff will need to hold a minimum level 2 qualification for a day-care setting.